rwitzel/CouchRepository/README.md

 For Java 7 you could try the `AnnotationParanamer`.
 In this case you have to add JSR-330 to your classpath (javax.inject:javax.inject:1).

 For Java 8 try [Java8Paranamer](https://github.com/rwitzel/Java8Paranamer).
-This is one class you can copy to your source code.
+Java8Paranamer is a single class you can copy to your source code.
 Be aware that even for JDK 8 you have to activate a compiler option: `-parameters`.

 Then configure a custom CouchDbCrudRepositoryFactory with your chosen paranamer.

     factory = new CouchDbCrudRepositoryFactory(new ViewParamsMerger(.. your paranamer here...));

-**Q. Do I have to modify my entity classes to make them compatible for CouchDB?**
+**Q. Do I have to modify my entity classes to make them compatible with CouchDB?**

 Both Ektorp and LightCouch use JSON serialization frameworks like Jackson and Gson in order to save and load entities.
 Therefore, most probably you have to add annotations to your entity classes.